2002 World Series: Game 6

-Angels first baseman Scott Spiezio then fouled off pitch after pitch before finally hitting a three-run home run that barely cleared the wall in right field.
+Angels first baseman Scott Spiezio then fouled off pitch after pitch before finally hitting a three-run home run that barely cleared the wall and outfielder Reggie Sanders' glove in right field.
 Ortiz would be charged with two runs and a no-decision, his second of the series.
-The rally continued in the eighth inning, as Angels center fielder Darin Erstad hit a leadoff line-drive home run, followed by consecutive singles by Tim Salmon and Garret Anderson.
+Tim Worrell recorded the final out of the seventh inning with two runners on, but he allowed the rally to continue in the eighth, as Angels center fielder Darin Erstad hit a leadoff line-drive home run, followed by consecutive singles by Tim Salmon and Garret Anderson.
 When Bonds misplayed Anderson's shallow left field bloop single, Chone Figgins (who had pinch-run for Salmon) and Anderson took third and second base, respectively.
 With no outs, two runners in scoring position and now only a 5–4 lead, Baker brought in closer Robb Nen to pitch to Glaus, hoping that Nen could induce a strikeout that might yet preserve the Giants' slim lead; prior to that game, he was seven of seven in postseason saves that year despite dealing with a shoulder injury.
 However, Glaus slugged a double to the left-center field gap over Bonds' head to drive in the tying and go-ahead runs and giving Nen a blown save.
 Nen managed to keep Glaus from scoring before leaving the game, which ended up being his final appearance as a major league player.

 In the ninth inning, Angels closer Troy Percival struck out Tom Goodwin, induced a foul popout from Lofton, and struck out Rich Aurilia to preserve the 6–5 victory in front of the jubilant home crowd.
-The comeback from a five-run deficit was the largest in World Series history for an elimination game.
-The next time a team overcame a 5 run defict to win the game and it turned out to be 6-5 was in Game 1 of the 2022 World Series when the Phillies did so against the Astros.
-That team like the Giants was managed by Dusty Baker.
+The comeback from a five-run deficit was the largest in World Series history for an elimination game, and had been cited as another manifestation of the Curse of Coogan's Bluff.
+No other team overcame a five-run deficit to win a World Series game until Game 1 of the 2022 World Series, when the Philadelphia Phillies did so against the Houston Astros.
+That Astros team, like the Giants, was managed by Dusty Baker.
+The Los Angeles Dodgers also overcame a 5-run deficit in Game 5 of the 2024 World Series against the New York Yankees to clinch the series, 4 games to 1.

+This game ranked number 2 as ESPN's Game of the Year in 2002.